syncfusion-content/xamarin-docs/Xamarin/Themes/HowTo.md

 {% endhighlight %}

-Similary, to switch to dark theme from light theme, remove the light theme resource, and add the dark theme resource dictionary.
+Similarly, to switch to dark theme from light theme, remove the light theme resource, and add the dark theme resource dictionary.